Pedro Piquet: FIA Formula 3 Championship

 For 2019, Piquet stayed in GP3, but the championship turned into the FIA Formula 3 Championship, remaining with Trident.
-He took 1 win at Spa-Francorchamps and ended the championship in 5th, helping Trident to finish fourth in the team championship.
+He took one win at Spa-Francorchamps and ended the championship in fifth, helping Trident to finish fourth in the team championship.

 FIA Formula 2 Championship

 in 2020, Piquet competed in F2 with Charouz alongside Louis Delétraz.
-He took his first points in the sprint race at Barcelona, finishing in 7th place.
+He took his first points in the sprint race at Barcelona, finishing in seventh place.
 He also narrowly missed out on taking a podium in the Sakhir sprint race, having been third before suffering a mechanical issue on the final lap.
 Piquet left at the end of the season citing financial reasons.

 Other racing experience

 Alongside his single-seater racing, Piquet has participated in other events.
 In 2014, he entered and won the Brazilian Porsche GT3 Cup Challenge.
 He also entered one race in the Global Rallycross Championship, taking a podium, and one race in the Brazilian Mercedes-Benz Challenge C250 Cup.
 In 2015, he started two races in the Porsche Mobil 1 Supercup, scoring no points.
 He also raced again in the Brazilian Porsche GT3 Cup Challenge, this time scoring two podiums in six races.

-Pedro Piquet is competing in the ROK Shifter class in karting in 2023, he competes in the Florida Winter Tour, competing against the likes of Marijn Kremers and former GP3 driver Giorgio Carrara.
+Piquet is competing in the ROK Shifter class in karting in 2023, he competes in the Florida Winter Tour, competing against the likes of Marijn Kremers and former GP3 driver Giorgio Carrara.